Hooks & Session Intelligence

 DA Bridge Auto-Detection

 When you paste output from Epic's Developer Assistant (or any AI assistant with UE instructions), AgentUX automatically detects it and suggests the DA Bridge skill.
+This detection runs as part of the GraphRAG Nudge hook on every prompt.

 How It Works

-On detection, Claude receives: "Use the DA Bridge skill to parse and execute this: /skill da-bridge"
+On detection, Claude receives: "DA Assistant output detected.
+Use the da-bridge skill to parse and execute it."

 Knowledge Maintenance